Cognitive Bias: Common Types and How to Avoid Them

 Types of Cognitive Bias

 How many cognitive biases are there?
-Researchers have identified more than 175 different cognitive biases.
+Researchers have identified more than 175 different types of bias.
 Some of the most common ones include:

 Confirmation Bias